Portland Center Stage: 2000–present

 Its fourth artistic director Chris Coleman took over in May 2000, and recruited experienced actors to the company.
 Coleman had previously co-founded Actor's Express in Atlanta, Georgia, and was the artistic director there.
 Coleman initially signed on for a three-year contract.
 Before Coleman began as artistic director with PCS, the company was already the largest live theater production company in Portland.
 However, the organization was facing sporadic attendance at performances as well as financial difficulties, with a deficit at the end of 1999 of $700,000.
 In 2000 PCS had a deficit of $880,000 and a base of 10,000 subscribers.
 The financial position of the company later stabilized, and Coleman had a 2000 budget of $3.2 million to work with when he came on.
-A 2003 consultant's report, however, found that PCS relied more heavily on gifts and grants to fund its operations than its peers around the company.
+A 2003 consultant's report, however, found that PCS relied more heavily on gifts and grants to fund its operations than its peers around the country.

 Coleman hired the Portland company Sandstrom Design to help with marketing.
 Sandstrom helped to improve the promotional materials of the organization, while Portland Center Stage modified the nature and style of its performances.
 Sandstrom Design produced a 56-page flyer that showed the performance schedule for the 2003–2004 season which was mailed to subscribers, potential customers, handed out at performances and placed around town.
 The promotional campaign stressed the unique qualities of a live theater performance as entertainment over television and film.
 PCS's productions were presented in the Winningstad and Newmark theatres in Portland through the 2005–2006 season.
 Portland Center Stage moved to the new Gerding Theater at the Armory beginning with the 2006–2007 season.